+Code of Conduct
-Matters Pertaining to Citizenship

-- 1. Violation of state laws and/or local ordinances including but not limited to: - Abuse of fire alarms, safety equipment, bomb threats

-First Offense - Up to ten-day suspension, parent contact, file complaint with police, seek recovery of damages through court of competent jurisdiction, possible recommendation for long-term suspension or expulsion.
+Matters Pertaining to Citizenship Type of Conduct Disciplinary Action 1. n of state laws and/or local ordinances g but not limited to: a.
+Abuse of fire alarms, safety equipment, bomb threats First Offense - Up to ten-day suspension, parent contact, file complaint with police, seek recovery of damages through court of competent jurisdiction, possible recommendation for long-term suspension or expulsion.
 Subsequent Offense - Recommendation for long-term suspension or expulsion, file complaint with police, seek recovery of damages through court of competent jurisdiction.

-- 2. Disrespect to School Personnel - a.
-Verbal Disrespect

-First Offense - Parent contact.
+2. Disresp ect to School Personnel a.
+Verbal Disrespect First Offense - Parent contact.
 Discipline range: Loss of recess to suspension.

-Subsequent Offense - Up to three-day suspension and contact with parent upon return.

-b.
-Verbal Assault

-First Offense - Parent contact.
+Subsequent Offense - Up to three-day suspension and contact with parent upon return. b.
+Verbal Assault First Offense - Parent contact.
 Discipline range: Loss of recess to suspension.
 Subsequent Offense - Parent contact and up to a five-day suspension, possible long-term suspension or expulsion and police contact.

-Battery (pushing punching or physical assault)

-First Offense - Minor: Loss of Recess

-Major: Detention, suspension, expulsion and/or possible police contact.
-Subsequent Offense - Recommendation for long-term suspension or expulsion.
+C. Battery (pushing punching or physical assault) First Offense - Minor: Loss of Recess Major: Detention, suspension, expulsion and/or possible police contact.
+Subsequent Offense - Recommendation for long-term suspension or expulsion. d.
 Refusal to follow reasonable request from any school employee (insubordination) including refusal to wear face covering or refusal to wear face covering correctly.
 First Offense - Loss of recess, possible suspension.
 Subsequent Offense - Up to a five-day suspension.

-3. Profanity or Obscenity, Obscene Gestures

-First Offense - Minor: Loss of recess.
+3. Profani ty or Obscenity, Obscene Gestures First Offense - Minor: Loss of recess.
 Major - Repeated or directed at someone: parent contact, up to a three-day suspension.
 Subsequent Offense - Up to a five-day suspension.

-Intimidation or Harassment based on differences

-A person is guilty of intimidation based on differences if that person with malice, or with specific intent, or harasses another person because of that person's gender, race, color, religion, creed, disability, sexual orientation, national origin or ancestry.
+4. - A per differen ation or Harassment based on differences son is guilty of intimidation based on ces if that person with malice, or with intent, or harasses another person First Offense and Subsequent - Warning to suspension, (1-10 days), parent contact, and written or verbal apology.

+because of that person's gender, race, color, religion, creed, disability, sexual orientation, national origin or ancestry.